Woolworths (Australia): 2020s inflation period

 In September 2024, the Australian Competition and Consumer Commission (ACCC) brought legal action against Woolworths, accusing the supermarket of misleading customers on discounts through their Prices Dropped promotions.
 The ACCC claimed that prices under the promotion were subjected to sequential price rises of at least 15 percent for brief periods.
 It is also alleged that 266 products over a 20 month period were affected by the misconduct committed by the supermarket giant.

+Woolworths has committed to phasing out battery cages from its supply chains, and to end the sale of caged eggs by the end of 2025.
+Progress toward this goal has been reported, with own‑brand whole shell eggs already fully cage free and 89% of vendor‑brand whole shell eggs sourced from cage‑free systems as of July 2025.
+In September 2025, Woolworths did not meet its cage‑free egg commitment, citing industry supply challenges amid avian flu outbreaks.
+The company did not announce a revised deadline, and animal welfare groups called on it to uphold the original 2025 target.